 The conference was opened at a Welcome Dinner for all delegates on Friday 30th October by San Antonio Councilman Roberto Trevino who declared the weekend to be “Acid Maltase Deficiency Association Conference Days”.
 The evening that followed was a fine spectacle remembering the 20 years of the AMDA.

 Creating a conference programme suitable for both patient representatives and scientists can be very difficult, but the scientific presentations were carefully prepared with the non-specialist in mind, and their key points were certainly accessible to all delegates.
-And those delegates had travelled from all corners of the world to hear the latest developments in Pompe research and share their experiences with others.
+And those delegates had traveled from all corners of the world to hear the latest developments in Pompe research and share their experiences with others.

 The AMDA hope to have all video presentations available early in 2016, but until then here is a taste of the conference highlights:

 Hannerieke van den Hout described natural history of Pompe disease and her colleague Dr Chris van der Meijden spoke of the Erasmus/IPA Pompe Survey as one of largest rare disease databases in the world, having 443 patients enrolled.
 He said that patients true partners in understanding the natural history of the condition and the data helps to assess the effectiveness of new treatments.

 A Pompe Registry report was given by Dr Virginia Kimonis.
 The registry now holds data on 1459 patients worldwide, including 178 infants.
 It has provided four peer reviewed papers and 32 abstracts.

 Sadly it shows that diagnostic rates are still disappointing, even when siblings have died of the condition, highlighting the need for Newborn Screening (NBS).

 Dr Bach presented his views and experience of mechanical ventilation for Pompe disease, stating that there is an over-reliance on tracheostomies for Pompe disease, where non-invasive ventilation should be sufficient.